Have You Tried

 - To get the answer, read or write the numbers down the left side and then across the bottom.

 How about that!
 Pretty Cool, huh!
 Why don't you give it a try and see how you like it.
 Now how about trying it out with your own set of two digit numbers.
+You can print off some blank lattice multiplication templates here.

 Go to Multiplication Games